How to Watch NBC's Red Nose Day Special With the Stars of Friends, This Is Us, and More | TV Guide

-The annual Red Nose Day charity event is almost here, and as is always the case, it's shaping up to be a star-studded affair.
-Considering the era of social distancing, it will probably look a little different this year, but Comic Relief US is still working to raise money for children living in poverty.
-This Is Us stars Mandy Moore and Justin Hartley will host the special, which you can catch on NBC on Thursday, May 21 beginning at 8/7c.
-Seeing as this whole shindig is centered around making people laugh and providing entertainment for a good cause, it's pretty much coming at the perfect time.
+The annual Red Nose Day charity event is almost here, and it's shaping up to be a star-studded affair.
+Considering the era of social distancing, it will probably look a little different this year, but Comic Relief US is still working to raise money for children living in poverty through the televised benefit.
+This Is Us stars Mandy Moore and Justin Hartley will host the special, which you can catch on NBC on Thursday, May 21 at 8/7c.

 While you can usually pick up a red nose when you're also stocking up on household essentials at your local Walgreens, this year things are understandably getting a little more virtual.
 You can go full clown in the privacy of your own home by downloading a digital red nose at NosesOn.com when you donate to Comic Relief US.